TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 **Additional Information**

-If the blocks provided in `blocksToRemove` are not adjacent or are at different nesting levels, `blocksToInsert` will be inserted in place of the first element in the array.
+If the blocks provided in `blocksToRemove` are not adjacent or are at different nesting levels, `blocksToInsert` will be inserted in place of the first block in the array.